yogsototh/Scratch/content/html/en/blog/2010-07-09-Indecidabilities.md

 I am a God who likes jokes.
 The first joke I make to Ys is to make their sense imperfect.
 Furthermore it is not possible to make perfect precise measure in my world.
-I let Ys ameliorate their technology but there is a theoretical limits to the best precision they can access to.
+I let Ys ameliorate their technology but there is a theoretical limit to the best precision they can reach.

 I'd like to precise that these people believe their world is flat.
 Some believe it is possible to find the rules of their Universe.
 Now, let the game begins.

-Lets begin easily, _errors can cause undecidability_.
+Lets start easily, _errors can cause undecidability_.

 ## Undecidability due to measure errors